Resin Skirting

 Can resin skirting be added to an existing floor

-In many cases yes.
-After preparation the coving can be bonded to existing resin floors or concrete provided the substrate is sound and compatible.
-For advice see resin floor repairs.
+In many cases, yes.
+After suitable preparation, resin coving can be bonded to existing resin floors or concrete substrates provided they are sound and compatible.
+A site assessment is recommended to confirm suitability.

 How thick is the cove and how high is it formed